-First, the car must be less than ten years old.
+First, the car must be less than 15 years old.
 Also, Uber must deem the car as in “good condition,” without any visible blemishes or cosmetic problems.

 Purchasing a newer car is the only option for people who want to become Uber drivers but have cars that are more than 10 years old, or who do not own a car at all.
 However, many simply cannot afford to cover the cost of a newer car upfront, which is where loans can be helpful.

 How to Use a Loan to Become an Uber Driver